Description

 'Total return is the amount of value an investor earns from a security over a specific period, typically one year, when all distributions are reinvested.
 Total return is expressed as a percentage of the amount invested.
 For example, a total return of 20% means the security increased by 20% of its original value due to a price increase, distribution of dividends (if a stock), coupons (if a bond) or capital gains (if a fund).
 Total return is a strong measure of an investment’s overall performance.'

-• Looking at the total return, or performance of 153.6% in the last 5 years of Universal Investment Strategy 3x Leverage, we see it is relatively larger, thus better in comparison to the benchmark SPY (94.6%)
+• The total return, or increase in value over 5 years of Universal Investment Strategy 3x Leverage is 169%, which is greater, thus better compared to the benchmark SPY (100.7%) in the same period.

-• During the last 3 years, the total return is 9.5%, which is smaller, thus worse than the value of 28.1% from the benchmark.
+• During the last 3 years, the total return is 15.9%, which is lower, thus worse than the value of 33.2% from the benchmark.

 CAGR: